The Legacy of Cuban Cigar Factory Storytellers

-Right: Torcedor crafting a habano in Cuba, Bottom: Legendary Torcedor Juanita Ramos Guerra
+Left: Torcedor crafting a habano in El Laguito; Right: Legendary Torcedor Juanita Ramos Guerra

-HOW TRADITION BEGAN – The first storyteller was a cigar roller who was assigned the task of reading a book to fellow employees.
-Not only did this make the excruciating concentration and stamina required as a cigar roller, more seamless and enjoyable, it gave workers an education.
+HOW TRADITION BEGAN – Nicolas Azcarate, a political reformist, felt the need to educate cigar workers by reading to them out loud.
+The very first reading in Havana took place in El Figaro Cigar Factory in December 21 1865.
+They assigned the task to a cigar roller, giving him the responsibility of reading a book to fellow employees.
+Not only did this make the excruciating concentration and stamina required as a cigar roller, more seamless and enjoyable, but it also gave workers an education.
 Most were illiterate and came from a poor, uneducated background.
-Overtime, readers became so popular, factory employers began hiring specific lectors.
+Over time, readers became so popular; factory employers began hiring specific lectors.
 An article from Pop Inquirer published in April this year, states that Cuba has one of the highest literacy rates in the world.
 Storyteller Pena is quoted in the article on the benefits of his role and says “I think I serve a very important goal… I help deal with problems of everyday life.”

-FAVOURITE FOR LECTORS TO READ - Another brand to have its name taken from a book read by lectors is Montecristo.
-The literature The Count of Monte Cristo, was incredibly well-liked by torcedors.
+FAVOURITE READING MATERIAL - Another brand to have its name taken from a book read by lectors is Montecristo.
+The literature The Count of Monte Cristo was incredibly well-liked by torcedores.
 At the Festival del Habanos in 2017, Montecristo Linea 1935 Cigars were presented.
 These Montecristo Cigars are the first full-strength flavour in the brand’s portfolio and contain a luxurious Carmelite wrapper.
 From The Count of Monte Cristo, the character Alexandre Dumas inspired the Montecristo Linea 1935 Dumas Cigar, and the Montecristo Linea 1935 Maltes Cigar, takes its name from the nickname of the book’s main character.

 The tradition of storytellers is as fundamental as the other processes of cigar production.
-For more than 150 years, torcedors have depended on lectors for entertainment and education.
-Generations acknowledge their significance, which is why Cuba has not removed the role from factories.
-All our Cuban Cigars online, have been made by master cigar rollers, who have depended on readers to keep their dedication thriving.
-To learn about other Cuban cigar traditions, read Cuban Cigar Traditions Still Used Today.
+For more than 150 years, torcedores have depended on lectors for entertainment and education.
+Generations acknowledge its significance, which is why Cuba has not removed the role of factories.
+All our Cuban cigars online have been made by master cigar rollers, who have depended on readers to keep their dedication thriving.
+To learn about all-things Cuban cigars, be sure to check out our Cigar Blog: